joDev19/memoire_backend_emplois_du_temps/README.md

 # <h1 style="text-align:center;">ShedU Readme</h1>

 This is the backend of SchedU.
 Be sure to clone this and the frontend to ensure the goos working of a project.
 You should ensure that you have `composer`  with `php 8.3` and node js installed on you computer.
-If you don't, you can use [this](https://kinsta.com/blog/install-composer/) for composer and [this](https://kinsta.com/blog/how-to-install-node-js/) for node js
+If you don't, you can use [this](https://kinsta.com/blog/install-composer/) for composer and [this](https://kinsta.com/blog/how-to-install-node-js/) for node js.
+You can know if you have composer installed by making: `composer --version` and for node, you can use `node -v`

 For runing this project you need to follow this step: